 Often, we can be limited by our own rules.
 Rules are great – they set company directives and standards.
 It’s also vital to train the entire team on those directives and standards ensuring everyone is on the same page.
 But, occasionally, you may encounter a situation or opportunity that calls for breaking a rule or treating it more like a guideline than a firm requirement.

 Sometimes breaking the rules can lead to innovation – and that’s okay.
 You might find you just need to bend them for a short time or that they no longer serve their initial purpose for the company.

 Again, because every visual merchandising program presents new elements, our decisions can be influenced by many factors.
 The product, the fixtures, the space, the opportunity.
 These can all be influences in the decision to break or bend an existing rule.
 Ultimately, if it leads you to greater sales, then you’ll know you’re on to something.

 The key is getting the whole team in agreement again.

 If it leads you to greater sales, then you’ll know you’re on to something!

 “Since we implemented this rule for [a specific purpose like the benefit of a past employee or due to lack of supplies], we might find it no longer applies to [your merchandising idea].
 Let’s try it and assess our sales numbers in a week to make a final call about this rule.”

 If it leads you to greater sales, then you’ll know you’re on to something.

 “We’ve never done it that way before!”

 Remember, just because it has never been done that way does not make it wrong.
-It’s good to try new things, experiment and learn.
-Try it.
-Stand back and observe or watch how customers or associates respond over a few days.
-If we don’t test new ideas, we won’t discover new things.
-Besides….if you don’t like it there is no harm in stopping the test.
+It’s good to try new things, experiment, and learn.
+Stand back and observe how customers or associates respond over a few days.
+Testing is key, and if we don’t test new ideas, we won’t discover new things.
+Besides, if you don’t like it, there is no harm in stopping the test.